DearMoon project: History

+The project was unilaterally cancelled by Maezawa in May 2024.
+Starship development had fallen significantly behind the original SpaceX aspirational date for the flight in 2023—with the lunar flight likely delayed to the 2030s—and Maezawa's net worth had also halved since the time when the DearMoon venture was announced in 2018.

 Crew

 The project was announced in 2018 with the original intent to bring a crew of artists to the Moon.
 In this latest release, Maezawa calls for applicants to make up a crew of eight individuals from around the world for the week-long lunar trip.

 On February 7, 2019, the dearMoon YouTube channel posted a video in which Maezawa discusses the movie First Man with director Damien Chazelle and lead actor Ryan Gosling.
 In the video, Maezawa officially invites Chazelle to come with him on his dearMoon project, making Chazelle the first person to be publicly invited to go.
 However, Chazelle answered that he had to think about it and discuss it with his wife.
 On March 3, 2021, Yusaku Maezawa announced that eight members of the public will be selected to fly on dearMoon.
 On July 16, 2021, Yuzaku Maezawa uploaded a video that reveals 1 million people have joined, but there was still no information on who won the 8 seats.

 On December 8, 2022, the crew of the mission was announced, along with two backup crew members.